 There are dozens and dozens of different foods to dehydrate.
 Here we are going to cover the 5 best dehydrated vegetables for winter soups.

 By having these on hand, along with herbs, you can make a wide variety of winter soups.

 Peel and slice the onions into rings ⅛ inch think.
 Place onions onto dehydrator trays.
 Arrange them in a single layer and allow for air circulation.
 Dehydrate for 12 hours.
 If your dehydrator has a thermostat, set it to 145 degrees until onions are brittle.

 Peel the carrots.
 Cut off the carrot tops.
-Slice the carrots into one-half inch rounds.
+Slice the carrots into half-inch rounds.

 Fill the dehydrator trays with the carrot rounds.
 Try to leave a little bit of space between the carrot round, so that air can flow through.